Its March; Tax return not yet filed with HMRC? Know the penalties

 - Corporation Tax bill

 The deadline to file your tax return is 12 months after the end of the accounting period.
-There’s a separate deadline which is generally 9 months and one day after the end of your accounting to pay your Corporation tax Bill.
+There’s a separate deadline, generally 9 months and one day after the end of your accounting to pay your Corporation tax Bill.

 You’ll have to pay a penalty if you miss the deadline or ignore the HMRC notice.
 If you have done an error, you should address it and correct it immediately which will help you avoid the penalty or may be subjected to a less penalty.